Name

 Pre War

-He lived in Hitchin Street, Baldock with his wife and two children and was employed at Simpsons, a brewery in Baldock.
-Enlisted Bedford.
+He married May Aveley in 1912 and they lived in Hitchin Street, Baldock with their two children, Violet (born 1912) and Charles (born 1914).
+Prior to enlistment Charles was employed at Simpsons, a brewery in Baldock.

 Wartime Service

-Enlisted in December 1914 in Bedford.
-He served in France from October 1915.
-Died of wounds during the 1st battle of the Somme and the attack on Trones Wood, to the east of Montauban.
-He died at Casualty Clearing Station No. 5 in France.
+Charles was wounded during the 1st Battle of the Somme and the attack on Trones Wood, to the east of Montauban.
+He died of his wounds on 12 July 1916, aged 29, at No. 5 Casualty Clearing Station, which was then stationed at Corbie.
+He is buried in Corbie Communal Cemetery, France.

 Additional Information

-Charles is also commemorated on his son’s headstone (died 1921 aged 6) in Baldock Cemetery, his inscription reads:
+His son, also named Charles, died in 1921 aged 6, and Charles is commemorated on his son’s headstone in Baldock Cemetery, the inscription reads:

 Acknowledgments